learn-co-curriculum/navigating-with-bash-ide/README.md

 As a developer, you spend a lot of time on your computer.
 You've already learned about how the terminal allows you to interact with your computer on a more granular level.
-Right now, when you open a file on your computer, you locate it by navigating through the directories on your computer's file system using Finder (Mac) or File Explorer (Windows).
+Right now, when you open a file on your computer, you locate it by navigating through the directories on your computer's file system using the Finder (Mac) or File Explorer (Windows).
 Every file on your computer is stored in your computer's file system, including files on your Desktop.